gardener/documentation/website/documentation/getting-started/introduction.md

 Last time we counted, there were already 131 projects.
 That's actually more projects than members of the organization.

-As of today, Gardener is mainly developed by SAP employees and SAP is an "adopter" as well, among StackIT, Telekom, Finanz Informatik Technologie Services GmbH and others.
+As of today, Gardener is mainly developed by SAP employees and SAP is an "adopter" as well, among STACKIT, Telekom, Finanz Informatik Technologie Services GmbH and others.
 For a full list of adopters, see the [Adopters page](https://github.com/gardener/documentation/blob/master/website/adopter/_index.md).